 3d artist Álvaro Carreras talked about his experience building materials with Substance Designer.
-He gave some tips on avoiding repetition in textures and making digital materials look realistic.

 My name is Álvaro Carreras, I’m 24 year old and I have a passion for 3D characters and environment art overall, I love both fields in the same way.